 - 2) Repeat capillary blood glucose measurement 10-15 minutes later.
 If it is still less than 4.0mmol/L, repeat step 1 (no more than 3 treatments in total). - 3) If blood glucose remains less than 4.0mmol/L after 30-45 minutes or 3 cycles, contact a doctor.
 Consider: - 1mg of glucagon IM (may be less effective in patients prescribed sulfonylurea therapy or under the influence of alcohol) - 150-200ml of 10% glucose over 15 minutes (e.g. 600-800ml/hr).
 Care should be taken with infusion pump settings if larger volume bags are used to ensure that the whole bag is not inadvertently administered.
 Volume should be determined by clinical circumstances (refer to Appendix 5 for administration details). - 4) Once blood glucose is above 4.0mmol/L and the patient has recovered, give a long acting carbohydrate of the patient's choice where possible, taking into consideration any specific dietary requirements.
-Examples include: - Two biscuits - One slice of bread/toast - 200-300ml glass of milk (not soya) - Normal meal if due (must contain carbohydrate)
+Examples include: - Two biscuits - One slice of bread/toast - 200-300ml glass of milk (not soya or other forms of 'alternative' milk, e.g. almond or coconut) - Normal meal if due (must contain carbohydrate)